South Pakistan braces for surge of flood water flowing from north

 Aid has started to arrive on planes loaded with food, tents and medicines, mostly from China, Turkey and United Arab Emirates.

-Aid agencies have asked the government to allow food imports from neigbouring India, across a largely closed border that has for decades been a front line of confrontation between the nuclear armed rivals.
+Aid agencies have asked the government to allow food imports from neighbouring India, across a largely closed border that has for decades been a front line of confrontation between the nuclear armed rivals.

 The government has not indicated it is willing to open the border to Indian food imports.

-(Writing and reporting by Asif Shahzad in Islamabad; Editing by Robert Birsel)
+(Reporting by Syed Raza Hassan in Dadu and Asif Shahzad in Islamabad; Editing by Robert Birsel)

 ((asif.shahzad@thomsonreuters.com; +923018463683;))